mowerther/iop_nns/manuscript_figures/README.md

-This folder contains outputs (primarily figures) generated with several scripts.
+This folder is the destination for outputs (primarily figures) generated with several scripts.